nate-johnston/neutron/doc/source/devref/quality_of_service.rst

 * BaseDbObjectTestCase: class to validate the same operations with models in place and database layer unmocked.

-Every new object implemented on top of one of those classes is expected to either inherit existing test cases as is, or reimplement it, if it makes sense in terms of how those objects are implemented.
-Specific test classes can obviously extend the set of test cases as they see needed (f.e. you need to define new test cases for those additional methods that you may add to your object implementations on top of base semantics common to all neutron objects).
+Every subclass of one of those classes is expected to inherit or override parent test cases.
+Specific test subclasses can extend the set of test cases as needed (e.g., you need to define new test cases for methods added to your object implementations on top of base semantics common to all neutron objects).

 Functional tests
 ----------------

-Additions to ovs_lib to set bandwidth limits on ports are covered in:
+Additions to ovs_lib to set bandwidth limits and DSCP markings on ports are covered in:

 * neutron.tests.functional.agent.test_ovs_lib